Polaris: GSA's Small Business IT Contract

 Evaluation Factors for the Polaris Contract

-If you are a GSA contractor who is registered as a small business, especially as a HUBZone and Women-Owned Small Business, you are eligible to pursue this opportunity.
+If you are a GSA contractor who is registered as a small business, you are eligible to pursue this opportunity.

 Whenever you respond to a government solicitation you must pay close attention to what GSA is asking for.
 You need to not only make sure you are competitive enough to enter, but you should also ensure you are very thorough in your response and follow directions exactly.
 It's not all about having the cheapest or flashiest solutions.
 It's about your experience as a company and what value you can offer the government.

 The awardees for the Polaris contract will not be selected based off the lowest price or trade-off but will be chosen for the best value.
 This will be determined by several factors including:

 - Relevant Experience

 - Systems, Certifications, and Clearances (not minimum or mandatory requirements but offerors who demonstrate having these within their proposal will receive additional points)

 Each Polaris RFP includes a detailed description of each factor and a scoring table showing how much the factors weigh and how many points can be awarded in each section.

 Polaris is a huge opportunity for GSA small business contractors.
 If your company offers IT services, services-based solutions, or is on the cutting edge of emerging technology, you should consider pursuing this contract.
 Once awarded, Polaris contractors will be part of an elite group that the government will go to for their IT services needs.